 In the years ahead, the civil engineering segment of the precast market is expected to grow in importance.
 This segment includes products such as prestressed concrete railway sleepers, railway panels and walls, bridge beams, road and tram slabs, foundation piles, utility poles and towers, and retaining walls.

-After four years of decline, the civil engineering segment regained momentum in 2023 - 2024 as non-residential building construction weakened.
+After four years of decline, the civil engineering segment regained momentum in 2023 - 2025 as non-residential building construction weakened.

 In the longer term, a clear increase in demand is also expected for precast components used in the energy sector, as Poland undergoes energy transition.
+The total value of over 400 largest investments in the energy and industrial sector exceeds PLN 600bn, of which several per cent will be spent on orders for precast concrete products, such as: footings and foundation piles, spun poles and posts, tanks, containers, GPZ enclosures, culverts and technological tunnels.

 Stable role of precast in residential construction